uxsolutions/bootstrap-datepicker/tests/README.md

 In order for new tests to be run, they must be imported into `tests/tests.html`.
 Find the script includes headed by the html comment `<!-- Test suites -->`, and add a new one to the list which includes the new js files.

+# Can I use this?

+By all means, please do!
+Just note that I stopped working on this structure once it fit my needs, there's no real support for it, and it may change in the future.
+Otherwise, have at it.